 “Awe…” I say… Not really sure what to say.

-“We finally decide on a name for her, it just came to us.”
+“We finally decided on a name for her, it just came to us.”

 “What is it?”
 I say handing the phone back to her.
 I close my notebook and pack up my things.